-1d) Alignment to the GCM, SDGs and Relevant Frameworks: Describe how the joint programme aligns with/ supports the GCM objectives, SDGs and relevant existing Governmental and UN strategic frameworks.
-The description should include an analysis on how the joint programme will ensure national ownership and sustainability, and how it complements/ builds on any other relevant interventions in this area.
+1c) Alignment to the GCM, SDGs, UNSDCF and Relevant Frameworks: Describe how the Joint Programme aligns with/ supports the GCM objectives, SDGs, UN Sustainable Development Cooperation Framework (UNSDCF) and relevant existing Governmental priorities.
+The description should include an analysis on how the Joint Programme will ensure national ownership and sustainability, and how it complements/ builds on any other relevant interventions in this area.